 9. Deep Purple

 Deep Purple were pioneers of hard rock and heavy metal, known for their powerful sound and Richie Blackmore's innovative guitar work.
 Songs like "Smoke on the Water" have become anthems in rock music, showcasing the band's influence on the development of heavy metal.
-Despite lineup changes, their musical prowess and contributions to the rock genre, including pioneering the use of the Hammond organ in rock music, have made them one of the most influential bands of their time.
+Despite lineup changes, their musical prowess and contributions to the rock genre, including pioneering the use of the Hammond organ in rock music, have made them one of the most influential rock bands of the 70s.

 Hit Album: "Machine Head" (1972)